 Precautions While Practicing Yoga or Meditation After 3 Hours of Taking Food.

-• Drink plenty of water before and after yoga or meditation.
+- Drink enough water before and after yoga or meditation to hydrate the body.

-• If doing yoga or meditation alone, establish a set time and duration to practice.
+- If you are doing yoga or meditation by yourself, set a specific time and period to practice.

 Also Read: Surabhi Mudra: Benefits, Side Effects, Types and How To Do